hardisj/erinsaudiocorner/content/english/loudspeakers/Kali_IN-8v1.md

 * Goo Goo Dolls' *Name* sounds a bit sibilant.
 Looking at the data, it is likely this is attributed to the peak around 4-5kHz as this stands out by about 2-3dB above the mean in this region.
 * Vocals sound a bit too chesty.
 Per my listening notes, I ballparked the area to be around 200-300Hz.
 The only evidence I can see of this in the data is that the response shows a trough on both sides of 250Hz.
 Maybe this is what I was hearing.
 Maybe not.
 * *December* by Collective Soul has a great drum line and, on these speakers, it sounded quite good.
 The bass/midbass is definitely a showcase element of these speakers.
-* Hiss: When sitting in the nearfield, approximately 1 meter away, I didn't experience any issues with noise floor in my living room.
-The noise is noticeable when within about one foot of the tweeter with the gain (on the speaker itself) at +6dB and also at 0dB.
+* Hiss: The noise is noticeable when within about one foot of the tweeter with the gain (on the speaker itself) at +6dB and also at 0dB.
+You need to be sitting about 1 meter away for the hiss to completely be gone.
-* Heat.
-I recently tested the Focal Twin6 Be and noticed that if the speaker was left on for a while - maybe an hour or so - the amplifier would get quite hot.
-Not scalding.
-But definitely warm to the touch.
-Leaving the IN-8v1 speakers on for hours at a time resulted in no heat at the amp.
-Not sure how important this is to you but I thought I'd mention it.
 * As for SPL levels, these are marketed as a nearfield speaker.
 My data shows the limiter kicking in somewhere above 96dB @ 1m.
 I had the output up to about 100dB at 1 meter to stress test with some Linkin Park and there were no mechanical issues that I could hear.
 I'd say that you could probably use these in the midfield in the lower 90's pretty well but above that would be pushing it.
 Realistically, you shouldn't be mixing music (or listening) above the 85dB range for long periods anyway.
 I do not know that I would recommend these for farfield movie-watching but for music at reasonable volumes, you should be fine.

-Overall, I really liked these speakers especially for the price.
+Overall, I like these speakers, especially for the price but they have room to improve.
 The large dip on-axis centered around 10kHz concerns me but luckily turning the speaker slightly off-axis remedies this and in a typical room setting, I can't say that listening on-axis is even ideal with these speakers.
 I recommend toeing them by about 5-10° either inward or outward, depending on how much sidewall interaction or width you want.
 The directivity is quite good until above about 4kHz where the pattern changes and gets a bit wider in radiation before the on-axis dip at 10kHz.

 For reference, are these better than the JBL 708P I recently tested?
 No.  But the 708p is 4.5x the cost per pair at MSRP (note, though, the 708p does come with a lot of useful features and EQ bands).

-Should you get this over the IN-5?
-With the increased bass capability and dynamic range at only $100 more, if you have the space, yes.
-If not, you're not missing out on a whole lot.

-As stated in the Foreword, this written review is purposely a cliff's notes version.
-For more details about the performance (objectively and subjectively) please watch the YouTube video.

 <br>